LaTonia-Mertica/epicapis/README.md

 ###### _<p style="text-align: justify">jess has inspiring code flow that impeccably reflects novice-coder mindset dressed in raw mastery, and is dogged re: producing optimized code output.</p>_

-###### _<p style="text-align: justify">adam, danny, and jess have been exceptional supports re: expanding my knowledge and skillset to include algorithms and advanced project-work. they are part of the team assigned to pair program 1:1 with me through underdog devs 'project underdog.'</p>_
+###### _<p style="text-align: justify">adam, danny, and jess have been exceptional supports re: expanding my knowledge and skillset to include algorithms and advanced project-work. they are part of the team assigned to pair program 1:1 with me through [underdog devs](https://www.underdogdevs.org/) '[project underdog](https://www.underdogdevs.org/project-underdog)'.</p>_

 ###### _<p style="text-align: justify">each of these mentors excel in part, in my experience-informed opinion, because they consistently share compassion, patience, and sincere interest in my code/web dev ambitions. they make me feel like i can, and they do what they can to ensure i do/will.</p>_